 Mr. Berube stated that worked out well.
-We had another issue with Toho Water for me.
+We had another issue with Toho Water Authority where they were charging us for a grease trap out here, and that was a big issue for me.
 I chased that down and they removed that amount from our monthly bills.
 It has been there forever, and they would not give us a credit.
 It was about \$24 per month and kept increasing, but it is gone now and will stay gone.
 There was a reason for it, since they thought we were going to have gasoline golf carts out here.
 Since we switched to electric-powered golf carts, there was no reason for that grease trap.